-A 777-200, which looked enormous parked outside the gate alongside a Virgin Australia 737-800.
+The plane: A 777-200, which looked enormous parked outside the gate alongside a Virgin Australia 737-800.
 The azure Samoan waters acting as a pretty backdrop were a startling contrast to the searing heat.

 Class: We were flying on the last Saturday of the October school holidays — my friend is a teacher so our travel times are restricted.
 This means, however, often paying a premium for flights and so despite booking months and months ago, this meant going up to Samoa on the most basic of Virgin Australia fares and back to Auckland literally Premium — as in Premium Economy.
 We were looking forward to going from zeroes to heroes when our names were called over the loudspeaker.
 Fearing the worst, we approached the bench and were … upgraded!
 To Business Premier!
 As we sat in our very comfortable seats Up The Front, and clinked wine glasses (it was also her birthday), a little boy showed me his boarding pass, which had the same letter and number combination as mine.
 From there, chaos reigned as the poor Air New Zealand cabin crew realised a computer glitch had led to a double booking of several seats — some were even triple-booked.
 Somehow, we managed to stay put.

 Price: We paid $549.15 each.

 Flight time: 4hr 10m.
 One of the only flights I've been on that I wished was longer.

 Fellow passengers: Mostly sun-kissed families on their way home from Paradise and one patient with two health professionals.